hodgesmr/mastodon_digest/README.md

   - `normal` : Posts must achieve a score within the 95th percentile. **This is the default threshold**.
   - `strict` : Posts must achive a score within the 98th percentile.

+I'm still experimenting with these, so it's possible that I change the defaults in the future.

 ## What's missing?

 Probably many things!